fisk/fisked/README.md

   - repeaters also work with operators, so 20 d w would delete 20 words for example
   - undo with u and redo with CTRL-r
   - delete current line with dd
+  - search forward with /xxxx
+  - search backward with ?xxxx
+  - go to next match with n
+  - go to previous match with N

 * Visual mode
   - select text with basic navigations